 Electric vehicles are becoming the true drivers of demand, as an electric car requires 5,000 to 10,000 times as much lithium as a mobile phone.
 Further, demand for electric vehicles is skyrocketing as more and more legacy manufacturers invest billions of dollars in the space.

-This has caused interest in investing in the Lithium industry to surge.
+This has caused interest in investing in lithium stocks to surge.

-This guide gives an overview of the Lithium Industry as well as detailed analysis on lithium stocks and lithium investing.
+This guide gives an overview of the lithium industry and a detailed analysis of lithium stocks.